 What Is Plantar Fasciitis?

-- Sharp stabbing pain in the heel or bottom of your foot
+- Stabbing pain in the heel or bottom of your foot

 - Burning across your foot